ragle/searchlight/assets/docs_markdown.md

 ```

-Here we are iterating through the solrResults, and adding results using the [ResultSet](#resultset) object's [addResult()](#resultsetaddresultparams) method.
+Here we are iterating through ```solrResults```, and adding results using the [ResultSet](#resultset) object's [addResult()](#resultsetaddresultparams) method.

 Once we're done, we call [ResultSet.send()](#resultsetsend), and our view engine renders the result set for the client.

 Of course, this is a very simplistic example.
 Depending on how complex the data structure you get back from your search index is - you may have to do additional data marshaling or processing.
-You'll probably want to move functionality relevant to the ResultSet over to it's own function, and do all sorts of other cool stuff as well.
+You'll probably want to move functionality relevant to the ResultSet over to its own function, and do all sorts of other cool stuff as well.

 ---
 <a name="finishing-up"></a>
 ###Finishing Up
 Assuming you've installed the bookmarklet and have properly set up your search index - you should be seeing results in the client side app!

 We've glazed over some of the details here, of course.
-Unfortunately, we can't provide a completely ready made solution, because search index configurations, parameters and responses will vary wildly.
+Unfortunately, we can't provide a completely ready-made solution because search index configurations, parameters and responses will vary wildly.

 Feel free to log an issue and make a pull request if you find any errors!